GoogleCloudPlatform/php-docs-samples/cloud_sql/mysql/pdo/README.md

 To run this application locally, download and install the `cloud_sql_proxy` by following the instructions [here](https://cloud.google.com/sql/docs/mysql/sql-proxy#install).

 Instructions are provided below for using the proxy with a TCP connection or a Unix domain socket.
-On Linux or macOS, you can use either opiton, but the Windows proxy currently requires a TCP connection.
+On Linux or macOS, you can use either option, but the Windows proxy currently requires a TCP connection.

 ### Unix Socket mode
-NOTE: this opiton is currently only supported on Linux and macOS.
+NOTE: this option is currently only supported on Linux and macOS.
 Windows users whould use the TCP option.

 To use a Unix socket, you'll need to create a directory and give write access to the user running the proxy.
 For example: